 You hand is strong at this stage, but a lot of cards are dangerous.
 Your opponents could easily make a flush, a straight or a better two pair on the turn or river.
 You should make a big bet here, just enough to keep your opponent in the hand but so much to punish them for chasing their draw.
 Two pair is a hand that often calls for big bets because although it is strong enough to be ahead most of the time, it is weak enough that it can be outdrawn on turn and river.
 (This only holds true if there is no pair on the board.
 Otherwise a lot of players might have two pair and your hand is usually not strong enough to make a huge bet.)
 Pre-flop - Before any community cards have been dealt, even a very strong hand can be vulnerable against a significantly weaker one.
-Even if you hold and your opponent holds

-you are less than a two-to-one favourite.
+Even if you hold and your opponent holds you are less than a two-to-one favourite.
 If you raise pre-flop it should almost certainly be a large raise to force out holdings that might beat you.
 With the nuts - If you are lucky enough to have the best possible hand, you might want to bet big in order to build a gigantic pot.
 (Sometimes you might also want to pretend to have the nuts and make a huge bluff.)

-MEDIUM BETS

-If you have decided that a bet is necessary, but the situation isn't listed above, then a medium-sized bet is probably in order.
+MEDIUM BETS If you have decided that a bet is necessary, but the situation isn't listed above, then a medium-sized bet is probably in order.

-GHAPTER OOG
+GNAPTER 00B

 BET SIZING EXAMPLES

-A decent pocket pair pre-flop

-You are holding
+A decent pocket pair pre-flop You are holding

 in the cut off seat.
 Two players in front of you call.
 It is important to make a big raise, up to five or six big blinds here.
 You are pretty confident you are holding the best hand and you want an opponent to pay dearly if they want to out-flop you.
 Protecting your hand on the flop In the same scenario as above, both limpers call after you raise to five big blinds.
-The flop is
+The flop is and the board is

 The board is pretty dry but your hand is vulnerable to over-cards, and you could be outdrawn if an ace, king or queen comes on the turn or river.
 You should definitely protect your hand by betting.
 A medium sized bet will do the job.

-A monster on the river

-You are holding
+A monster on the river You are holding he might call you to see if you have a busted flush draw.
+A marginal hand on the river Consider the same board again